top of page

 Recent studies show that motorized boats can, depending on the depth of the water, create sufficient turbulence on the bottom of the lake to stir up the sediments and put some of the phosphorus they contain back into suspension in the water column.
 In addition, the waves created by motorized boats contribute to shoreline erosion, which also increases the supply of suspended solids rich in phosphorus.
 This impact is particularly significant in areas less exposed to winds.

-The City of Lac-Brome is responsible for buoys placed on the outskirts of the lake and aimed at limiting the speed of boats to 10 km/h in an area of 150 meters from the shore.
+The Town of Brome Lake is responsible for buoys placed on the outskirts of the lake and aimed at limiting the speed of boats to 10 km/h in an area of 150 meters from the shore.
 Most of the 150 meter shore zone corresponds to a depth of 3 meters, except in some places such as Elizabeth Bay at the mouth of the Pearson River, between Eagle Island and Coldbrook Creek and in some places around Lake.

 zones de navigation.png